encord-team/encord-active/docs/docs/import/import-encord-project.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# Importing Encord Project
+# Importing Encord project

 **For projects already in the Encord Annotate platform.**